This article has been verified and medically reviewed by Sharon Boyd, MA, BS, RDH.

 “Forget turning yellow!
 My dental night guard has little black spots on it.
 I think it’s mold!”

 Remember, mold is a microscopic, living organism.
-It is not a bacteria or a virus.
+It is not a disease or a virus.

 Even with proper care, dental night guards wear out over time, so it’s important to check yours for signs of aging.